tigerob/ruby-terminal-app-project/README.md

 **5. Provide the user with a way to exit the app**

-This feature terminates the app process and returns the user to the terminal shell promt.
+This feature terminates the app process and returns the user to the terminal shell prompt.

 It operates by running the in-built Ruby ```exit``` method to exit the user from the infinite loop of the app.

 **6. Provide the user with a way to access a Help Page for the app**

+This feature outputs the Help Page, which contains basic information for the user about the app and about use of the app, prior to the menu of the app.

+It operates by using a conditional control structure to run the ```help_page``` method if the user runs the app with the command-line argument ```-h```.

 ### User interaction
   - How user finds out how to interact with each feature